The Best Bars In BallardBallard is known for its breweries, but there’s plenty to drink here in addition to beer. Here are the best bars in the area.

 Ballard might be the best neighborhood in Seattle to drink.
 There are more breweries than any other area in the city, late-night food options are seemingly endless for when you can’t fit any more alcohol in you, and the whole neighborhood is flat.
-That last one seems unimportant, but trust us - when you’re a few flights deep, you’ll appreciate it.
-Whether you’re planning a birthday bar crawl or a low-key seventh date, there’s a bar for every situation in Ballard.
+That last one seems unimportant, but trust us—when you’re a few flights deep, you’ll appreciate it.
+Whether you’re planning a birthday bar crawl or a low-key seventh date, there’s a drinking spot for every situation in Ballard.

-Sometimes you get stir-crazy after bouncing around the same 11 breweries in Ballard.
+Sometimes you get stir-crazy after bouncing around the same breweries in Ballard.
 Cool off at Trailbend Taproom.
-It’s in the middle of the brewery district, but it isn’t a brewery - they just serve beer.
-The tap options come from everywhere from Belgium to Bellingham.
+It’s in the middle of the brewery district, but it isn’t a brewery—they just serve beer, with tap options coming from everywhere from Belgium to Bellingham.
 And if you’re really just sick of beer, maybe a taproom wasn’t the right plan of attack for you, but an Aperol spritz or some spiked coldbrew aren’t bad ideas.
 Neither is a ricotta garlic bread boat.

 The Sunset is a music venue that hosts mostly local artists, but we’re here to talk about the front bar area, which goes by “Betty’s Room.”
 Even though lamps are blaring and guitars are screeching next door, Betty’s Room is a calm dive to grab a few beers or well drinks with friends.
 The whole space is decorated with vintage board games and red lighting, and the best part is that your eardrums will be safe.